Here are the most common legal terms we include in export contracts to protect UK exporters and questions The Legal Partners team are asked.

 For more information please contact Richard Mullett on 0208 334 8049.

-For more information about exporting please see UK Trade and Investment’s Export section
+For more general help information about exporting please see The Department for International Trade Export services for UK Business.

 The Legal Partners are a Member of the Trade Advisory Network.